Student Life

 I am Indigenous but do not have a status card, can I participate in Indigenous events?

 Yes, all Indigenous students, whether you are status or non-status, are welcome to participate.
-We want you to feel that our campus spaces, programs and services are a home-away-from-home for you.
+We want you to feel that our campus spaces, programs and services are a home away from home for you.
 Non-Indigenous students are also welcome.

 Visit ontariotechu.ca/indigenous for more information. -